Pedromaia26/LAPR2-ISEP/docs/SprintC/US15_ValidateTheWorkDone/US15_ValidateTheWorkDone.md

 ### 1.3.
 Acceptance Criteria

-* **AC1:** All required fiels must be filled in.
-* **AC2:** Task reference must have at least 5 alphanumeric chars.
-* **AC3:** When creating a task with an already existing reference, the system must reject such operation and the user must have the change to modify the typed reference.
+* **AC1:** The system does not show client personal information but shows all dates (test registration date, chemical analysis date and diagnosis date).4

 ### 1.4.
 Found out Dependencies

+* There is a dependency to "US012 Record the results of a given test" since the clinical chemistry technologist must have recorded the test results.
-* There is a dependency to "US003 Create a task category" since at least a task category must exist to classify the task being created.
+* There is a dependency to "US014 Make the diagnosis and write a report" since the specialist doctor must have made the diagnosis and written the report.

 ### 1.5 Input and Output Data